10 Best Beaches in Santorini

 Right on the beach is a café that serves refreshments, snacks, and light meals.
 The café also rents out lounge chairs and umbrellas.

-A surprising attraction found on Vlychada Beach is the Industrial Tomato Museum, located in a former factory that until 1981 was used to produce canned tomato paste.
+A surprising attraction found on Vlychada Beach is the Tomato Industrial Museum "D. Nomikos" in a former factory that until 1981 was used to produce canned tomato paste.
 Today, the museum gives visitors an insight into Santorini's industrial paste and highlights one of the most famous food products grown on the island: the cherry tomato.

 At the nearby fishing harbor, tourists can dine at one of the traditional Greek tavernas that serve fresh seafood and other local specialties.
 These charming restaurants feature lovely seaside views.